‘Gringo hunters’ come to Mexico and catch fugitives

 It was the end of March.
 The unit had been busier than at any time in its history.
 As crisis-ridden politicians in Washington argued over whether there was a border, the Gringo Hunters felt crime was spreading in the opposite direction.

 “Honestly, I think it’s all the drugs in there,” said Moises, the liaison unit commander.
-Like other members of the unit, he spoke on the condition that his last name not be revealed so he could continue working undercover.
+Like other members of the unit, he spoke on the condition that his last name not be revealed so he might continue working undercover.

 In its office, the unit maintains a whiteboard with the month’s apprehensions tallied by name, date and title.
 In the first three weeks of March there were eight charges for drug trafficking, two for homicide and one for pederasty.